forkymcforkface/RGUI-Pi/README.md

 **I have created two different installers, one is an automated install and the other is for anyone that wants to go through the steps themselves.**
 --------------------------------------------------------------
-**Option #1 Automated install (there are a few reboots, fully automated and takes about 10mins to complete install) **Install 64bit bookworm lite onto SD card**
+**Option #1 Automated install (there are a few reboots, fully automated and takes about 10mins to complete install) **Does not include scraper images or themes other than megatech. this is to keep down size and increase install speed.
+**Install 64bit bookworm lite onto SD card**
    - Plug into Pi5
    - Get IP address